sebastiantf/yield-nft/README.md

 There aren't many platforms around that make use of such idle NFTs.

-*NFTProject* can help collectors to use their idle NFTs to generate passive income for them, without them having to give up their ownership.
+*YieldNFT* can help collectors to use their idle NFTs to generate passive income for them, without them having to give up their ownership.

 For lenders who are looking for high yield investment opportunities in DeFi, they can invest in such strategies with less effort (automated), while hedging the risk of being liquidated which they would've had to bear, had they invested in them directly.